-The modern-day Democratic Party platform tends to incorporate the views of centrists, liberals, progressives and left-wing and socialist movements.
-Democratic politics typically put a greater focus on social justice, social equality, regulating economic activity and ensuring access to healthcare.
+The modern-day Democratic Party platform tends to incorporate the views of centrists, liberals, progressives, and left-wing and socialist movements.
+Democratic politics typically focus on social justice, social equality, regulating economic activity, and ensuring healthcare access.
 This is in contrast to more conservative or Republican politics, which aim for smaller deregulated government and emphasize the importance of free-market capitalism with little government involvement.
-Also in contrast to Republican or conservative politics, Democrats see religion’s influence as less important in American life and politics.
+In contrast to Republican or conservative politics, Democrats see religion’s influence as less important in American life and politics.

 Democratic, or liberal, states tend to have higher taxes, more laws guaranteeing or supporting individual rights (including LGBTQ+) and equal opportunity, and have more ideologies that do not follow traditional morality, such as that articulated in the Bible.

 To determine which states lean the most democratic, the Cook Partisan Voting Index can be used.
 The Cook Partisan Voting Index (PVI) is a measurement of how strongly a U.S. state or congressional district leans toward the Democratic or Republican Party compared to the nation as a whole.
 For example, if the national average is 51% Democratic, and the Democratic candidate of a state wins 62% of a two-party share, then that state voted 12 percentage points more Democratic than the country, or D+12.